khalid-hussain/shaheen/chap11.md

 he ill-natured but also a fool and in both cases he found him pitiable.

-For a while the nobles and scholars whispered amongst themselves while Abu Abdullah looked at Badr Bin Mughira in amazement, anguish, uneasiness and bewilderment.
+For a while the nobles and scholars whispered amongst themselves while Abu Abdullah looked at Badr bin Mughira in amazement, anguish, uneasiness and bewilderment.
 Finally, he spoke.
 "We are giving you another chance.
 If you accept our government we will release you after a brief confinement."

-Badr Bin Mughira replied, "I have already responded to this.
+Badr bin Mughira replied, "I have already responded to this.
 I don't beg for my life from cowards.
 I refuse to acknowledge the government of a person who is God's rebel, who is the people's traitor, who is an enemy of his father."
-Badr Bin Mughira's glance fell on Abu Dawood and he raised his voice and said, "Abu Abdullah!
+Badr bin Mughira's glance fell on Abu Dawood and he raised his voice and said, "Abu Abdullah!
 You are nurturing snakes under your sleeve and you think that they will only bite your enemies?
 But you are unaware of a snake's nature.
 They are friends to no one.
 You think that my crime is to wage war against